adielBm/math-archive/drafts/Assembler Project.md

 - Bits `0-1` (the '`A, R, E`' field):
 	- In the first word of an instruction, these bits are always set to zero (`00`).
-	- The 'A, R, E' field is added to each word in the instruction encoding (see the addressing modes details).
+	- The 'A, R, E' field is added to each word in the instruction encoding (see see the details of the addressing mode).
 	- This field indicates the type of encoding for the word: **Absolute**, **External**, or **Relocatable**.
 		- The value `00` means that the word is encoded **absolutely** (requiring no changes in the linkage and loading stages).
 		- The value `01` means that the encoding is for an **external address** (requiring changes in the linkage and loading stages).